 The other special file that GitHub recognizes is the CONTRIBUTING file.
-If you have a file named CONTRIBUTING with any file extension, GitHub will show Opening a Pull Request when a CONTRIBUTING file exists. when anyone starts opening a Pull Request.
+If you have a file named CONTRIBUTING with any file extension, GitHub will show Figure 6-42 when anyone starts opening a Pull Request.

-Figure 123.
 Opening a Pull Request when a CONTRIBUTING file exists.